minprog/programming-1/40 Understanding/20 Hardware (ct'd)/10 problem set.md

 # Questions

 ## 1. Dinkleberg!
-1. (3 points) You know that neighbor who always one-ups you?
+1. You know that neighbor who always one-ups you?
 Apparently, he just bought a processor that has twice as many cores as yours.
 Why is that better?
 What effects does a higher number of cores have on performance?
 Is your neighbor’s processor twice as fast because it has twice as many cores?

-2. (2 points) Unsatisfied, your neighbor turns in his processor for a new CPU whose clock speed doubles that of your CPU.
+2. Unsatisfied, your neighbor turns in his processor for a new CPU whose clock speed doubles that of your CPU.
 Now, is it twice as fast?
 Why or why not?

 ## 2. A Parallel Universe
-3. (2 points) What does it mean for a CPU to be superscalar?
+3. What does it mean for a CPU to be superscalar?
 Why does a superscalar architecture improve the efficiency of a CPU?

-4. (2 points) If Moore’s Law says processing power will double every 18 months, then why can’t our processors have phenomenal cosmic power? (http://www.youtube.com/watch?v=SfTfXLLJlzM) That is, why can’t this trend continue forever
+4. If Moore’s Law says processing power will double every 18 months, then why can’t our processors have phenomenal cosmic power? (http://www.youtube.com/watch?v=SfTfXLLJlzM) That is, why can’t this trend continue forever

-5. (5 points) It’s Halloween again, and you and 7 of your closest friends have a huge bag of candy.
+5. It’s Halloween again, and you and 7 of your closest friends have a huge bag of candy.
 Now, you’d like to figure out how many different types of candy (e.g., Milky Way, Snickers, or Krackel) you received on your travels.
 To be clear, if you only got 4 Milky Way bars and 3 Snickers bars (sounds like you need a new trick-or-treating strategy), then you would have 2 different types